-The area behind the abutments, as detailed in the project plans, along the width of the cap shall be backfilled with Porous Granular Embankment in accordance with Section 207 of the Standard Specifications for Road and Bridge Construction.
-This material shall be placed to within 16.5" (12" Aggregate Base and 4.5" of HMA) of the finished grade elevation and shall be placed and compacted in accordance with the applicable portions of the Standard Specifications for Road and Bridge Construction and to the satisfaction of the Engineer.
-The material used for this item shall have an aggregate gradation of CA-5, CA-7, or CA-11.
+The structure excavation area behind the proposed abutments along the width of the cap shall be filled with Controlled Low-Strength Material placed as dictated in the project plans, these special provisions, the Standard Specifications for Road and Bridge Construction, and to the satisfaction of the Engineer.
+This material shall be placed from the bottom of the abutment cap to within 12" of the finished grade elevation and shall be placed and compacted in accordance with the applicable portions of the Standard Specifications for Road and Bridge Construction and to the satisfaction of the Engineer.